EmergentOrder/onnx-scala/docs/README.md

 and you can run `sbt compile` to confirm that the generated code compiles.

 ### C) Backend
-Currently. at the operator level, a single partial backend implementation of ONNX, accessible from the JVM, is available.
+Currently there are two backends supported.

-This backend is based on [nGraph](https://github.com/NervanaSystems/ngraph), via nGraph JavaCPP Preset.
+These backends are based on [nGraph](https://github.com/NervanaSystems/ngraph) and [ONNX Runtime](https://github.com/microsoft/onnxruntime), via nGraph JavaCPP Presets.

 Supported ONNX input and output tensor data types:
 * Byte